mszegedy/plea/story/ch-4.md

 <br />

 Artemis was the first to awaken, somewhat uncharacteristically late for her, an hour before noon.
-She decided to take a stab at the other three hearths herself; she'd apologize to Sofia later, in a warm house.
-A part of her was worried that Sofia would turn it into a reason to feel bad about herself, but she reasoned that even so, stoking the hearths as soon as possible was the healthiest course of action in multiple respects.
+She decided to take a stab at lighting the other three hearths herself; she'd apologize to Sofia later, in a warm house.
+A part of her was worried that Sofia would turn it into a reason to feel bad about herself, feeling like she'd let everyone down by going to sleep, but Artemis reasoned that even so, stoking the hearths as soon as possible was the healthiest course of action in multiple respects.

-She gently stood up to go get the matchbox, but her first step off the skin she had been sleeping on creaked loudly.
+She gently stood up to go get the matchbox from the doorway, but her first step off the skin she had been sleeping on creaked loudly.

 "…good morning," said Tosha quietly, eyes still closed.